 Many of our graduate academic programs offer merit-based scholarships for students and we encourage you to connect with the academic program to determine what scholarship opportunities are available and how to apply.

 Georgetown University recognized the need for dedicated support services to serve as a base of information and services to prospective, current, and alumni military students and out of that recognition, the Veterans Office was established in 2011.
 The leadership of military students, faculty, and administrators have worked diligently to create a campus culture to assist navigating the complexities of the education benefits, transitioning to a new academic environment, adjusting to Washington D.C., establishing relationships with other military students on campus, and connecting with career opportunities while enrolled and post-graduation.
 Learn more about the resources offered by the Veterans Office and partner offices.

 Georgetown University is the home of a few military student organizations that are structured to meet the needs of the academic program’s military students.
 The organizations are quite active on campus and are made up of both undergraduate and graduate students to make a community of military students and allies through social, academic, and networking programs while achieving educational goals.
 For more information on how to be involved with a military student organization, please go here.

-Georgetown University is excited to partner with Warrior-Scholar Project (WSP) for the third year to offer a free week-long intensive college prep course for transitioning servicemembers and veterans applying to or accepted to a 4-year undergraduate institution.
-WSP will be at Georgetown University from June 10-18, 2017.
+Georgetown University is excited to partner with Warrior-Scholar Project (WSP) for the forth year to offer a free week-long intensive college prep course for transitioning servicemembers and veterans applying to or accepted to a 4-year undergraduate institution.
+WSP will be at Georgetown University from June 9-17, 2018.
 Under the guidance of both student-veterans who've successfully transitioned from the military to college, and world renowned professors, warrior-scholars develop the analytical reading, college-level writing, and discussion skills critical to academic success in higher education.